THE FUTURE COLLECTIVE

 Why is it important to Sonoma Valley Catalyst Fund?

 Catalyst Fund's mission is to mobilize philanthropic support and innovative approaches to address urgent, emergent, and chronic challenges no Sonoma Valley donor or organization can solve alone.
-As a funded pilot experiment in community dialogue and relationship-building, The Future Collective is one of the ways Catalyst is expanding its impact beyond traditional grantmaking.
-By investing in a new generation of leaders while encouraging this effort to determine its own direction and outcomes, Catalyst is building the community’s capacity to help shape a just, united, and resilient future in Sonoma Valley.
+Catalyst is expanding its impact beyond traditional grantmaking through The Future Collective by investing in a new generation of influential community members and encouraging them to determine the direction and outcomes of this effort.

 UPCOMING EVENTS